abaldeweg/extra-bundle/README.md

 composer req baldeweg/extra-bundle
 ```

-Activate the bundle in your `config/bundles.php`.
+Activate the bundle in your `config/bundles.php`, if not done automatically.

 ```php
 Baldeweg\Bundle\ExtraBundle\BaldewegExtraBundle::class => ['all' => true],
 ```

+## User

 Add optional routes to your `src/routes.yaml`.
 The `me` endpoint gives you some details of the current user.
 Change your password with the `password` endpoint.
 For more info have a look into the corresponding classes.